hadro/info654fa22/assignments/reflection_and_inspiration_posts.md

-source; a brief summary or explanation of the material with comment on how the material was discovered; and the student\'s reflection, drawing connections and parallels to material covered in class and/or ongoing concerns to the library and archives communities.
+source; a brief summary or explanation of the material with comment on how the material was discovered; and the student\'s reflection, drawing connections and parallels to material covered in class and/or ongoing concerns to the various information profession communities.

 **Reflection Posts Requirements**

 -   700-word minimum (original post content; not including excerpt or citation, etc.)
 -   Published to class blog by the time class starts on the due date
     -   With descriptive title
     -   Categorizes appropriately, e.g., Reflection Post 1, Reflection
         Post 2, etc.
     -   Tagged with relevant keywords
     -   Use only the "standard" post format option
 -   Excerpt or embed of source material
     -   Includes citations of any source material, with links embedded links if possible
 -   Brief summary or explanatory remarks about source material
 -   Reflection on material in context of class topics and larger information professions discussions
     -   Addresses at least the following questions:
         -   How are the sources under consideration in the post deeply relevant to the information science profession?
         -   How does this tie to larger technology trends or implications?
         -   Why should people in information fields be paying attention to this particular development?

--   Two concluding questions that prompt further consideration of the topic
+-   **At least two** concluding questions that prompt further consideration of the topic

 **Note on writing style/tone:**